varnav/ExifDate2FS/README.md

 # ExifDate2FS

 This tool will recursively update file timestamps to information from EXIF tag DateTimeOriginal.
 It accepts one argument - filesystem path.
 It will not modify files themselves, only filesystem timestamps.
-For Linux it will modify mtime while for Windows it will also modify
+For Linux, it will modify mtime while for Windows it will also modify
 “Date Created”.

 Optionally you can rename file to IMG_YYYYMMDD_HHMMSS.jpg with `--rename`